 At submission of the full Global Perspective article, authors must provide a short synopsis statement (approximately 20 words), placed after the abstract, stating the environmental relevance and significance of their Global Perspective.
 Authors are also expected to provide an explanation in their cover letter why they believe the manuscript belongs in ES&T Letters and why their research will interest our readers with an emphasis on the novelty and environmental relevance of the contribution.

-Correspondence/Rebuttal (length limit: 1,000 word-equivalents each including citations).
-Readers are encouraged to provide scholarly comment on papers appearing in the research section (Letters, Brief Reviews, Global Perspectives).
+Readers are encouraged to provide scholarly comment on papers appearing in the research section (Letters, Brief Reviews, Global Perspectives) via Correspondence/Rebuttal (length limit: 1,000 word-equivalents each including citations) manuscripts.
 Correspondence should be submitted within twelve months of the publication date of the original paper, with some flexibility in exceptional circumstances, and must raise substantive scientific or technical questions.
 Correspondence that consists mainly of opinion will not be considered.
 The author(s) of the original paper will be given an opportunity to prepare a response within one month of receiving the Correspondence.
 Correspondence on previously published Correspondence will not be considered, and personal invective will not be tolerated.
 Correspondence/Rebuttal may undergo peer review at the determination of the assigned editor.
 The correspondence and the rebuttal will be published consecutively in the same issue.

 ACS Publishing Center

-While these ES&T Letters author guidelines will provide basic information on how to prepare and submit the manuscript as well as other critical information about publishing, we also encourage authors to visit the ACS Publishing Center for additional information on everything that is needed to prepare (and review) manuscripts for ACS journals and partner journals, such as
+While this document will provide basic information on how to prepare and submit the manuscript as well as other critical information about publishing, we also encourage authors to visit the ACS Publishing Center for additional information on everything that is needed to prepare (and review) manuscripts for ACS journals and partner journals, such as

 - Mastering the Art of Scientific Publication, which shares editor tips about a variety of topics including making your paper scientifically effective, preparing excellent graphics, and writing cover letters.